Margaret Suckley

 Margaret Lynch Suckley /ˈsʊkliː/ (December 20, 1891 – June 29, 1991) was a sixth cousin, intimate friend, and confidante of US President Franklin D. Roosevelt, as well as an archivist for the first American presidential library.
 She was one of four women at the Little White House with Roosevelt in Warm Springs, Georgia, when he died of a cerebral hemorrhage in 1945.

-After Suckley's death at age 99, a suitcase full of confidential letters from FDR was found in her home, along with her diaries, recording details of people she met and events she witnessed at the White House and at the Roosevelt estate in Hyde Park, which are a valuable addition to the historical record of Roosevelt's presidency.
+After Suckley's death at age 99, a suitcase full of confidential letters from FDR was found in her home, along with her diaries.
+These recorded details of people she met and events she witnessed at the White House and at the Roosevelt estate in Hyde Park, which added to the historical record of Roosevelt's presidency.

 Early life

 Suckley was born December 20, 1891, in the Hudson Valley at Wilderstein, the family home of Elizabeth Philips Montgomery and Robert Bowne Suckley.
 She was a descendant of the prominent Beekman, Livingston (Scottish) and Schuyler (Dutch) families of New York, as well as John Bowne and Elizabeth Fones Winthrop Feake Hallet.
 Generally called "Daisy" by those close to her, Suckley was the fourth of seven children, and a sixth cousin of Franklin D. Roosevelt.
 She grew up at Wilderstein, where she was a neighbor of the future president.
 Suckley attended Bryn Mawr College from 1912 until 1914, when her mother forbade her from finishing her degree.
 During World War I she served on Ellis Island as a nurse's aide.
 Much of her family's trade and shipping fortune was lost during the Great Depression, but she and Franklin Roosevelt remained close.